simply-logical/simply-logical/paper/paper.md

 University of Sevilla^[http://people.cs.bris.ac.uk/~flach/SL/Courses.html].
-Specifically, the *Artificial Intelligence with Logic Programming* undergraduate course^[https://coms30106.github.io/] offered at the University of Bristol followed the book quite closely;
+Specifically, the *Artificial Intelligence with Logic Programming* undergraduate course^[https://coms30106.github.io/] offered at the University of Bristol follows the book quite closely;
 a collection of slides corresponding to the structure of the book is freely available as a supplementary educational resource^[https://github.com/simply-logical/slides/].
-A spiritual successor of this unit called *Computational Logic for Artificial Intelligence* is now taught as part of the curriculum delivered by the Interactive Artificial Intelligence Centre for Doctoral Training^[https://www.bristol.ac.uk/cdt/interactive-ai/] (IAI CDT).
+A spiritual successor of this unit is
+*Computational Logic for Artificial Intelligence* now taught as part of the curriculum delivered by the Interactive Artificial Intelligence Centre for Doctoral Training^[https://www.bristol.ac.uk/cdt/interactive-ai/] (IAI CDT).
 This unit takes a more modern approach by discussing the marriage of